 - Keep Your Ears Dry

+It is an effective swimmer’s ear prevention technique.
 You can keep your ear canals dry to an extent by purchasing swimmers earplugs that help prevent water from entering your ears.
 These come in different shapes and sizes.
 Make sure you invest in slightly expensive earplugs as they are reliable and offer better protection than the cheaper ones.

 - Try Rubbing Alcohol And Vinegar